-“Double-check your chosen shade on your forehead, as this is often the warmest tone on the face,” Martin continued.
-“If you’re unsure between two tones, it’s often more flattering to opt for the shade that’s slightly warmer, as a colour slightly too light can make you look tired and washed out.
-Avoid colour-testing on your neck or back of your hand, as your face is often a different tone.”
+"Double-check your chosen shade on your forehead, as this is often the warmest tone on the face," Martin continues.
+"If you're unsure between two tones, it's often more flattering to opt for the shade that's slightly warmer, as a colour slightly too light can make you look tired and washed out.
+Avoid colour-testing on your neck or back of your hand, as your face is often a different tone," she says.

 We've also got some application tips from our pro MUAs (you're welcome).
 "Primer is very important," Priadka says.
 "I always find it makes a difference, so make sure you use one to even out skin texture and tone.
 Use your fingers to blend, as it will warm the foundation in to give a second skin–like appearance."

-“Whilst it’s fine to apply your foundation with your fingers, I find that I get the most even application when using a brush,” Martin says.
-“Start applying your foundation through the centre of the face, and blend out.
-When your foundation has been applied, don’t be afraid to pat it into the skin to help take off any excess makeup and for a more natural look.
-To lock the foundation in place all day, set the foundation with a little powder through the T-zone.”
-We've got a more comprehensive guide to foundation application here.
+"Whilst it's fine to apply your foundation with your fingers, I find that I get the most even application when using a brush," Martin says.
+"Start applying your foundation through the centre of the face, and then blend out.
+When your foundation has been applied, don't be afraid to pat it into the skin to help take off any excess makeup and for a more natural look.
+To lock the foundation in place all day, set the foundation with a little powder through the T-zone," explains Martin.

 Below, you'll find our guide to the 23 best foundations, featuring a couple of cult classics, some celebrity favourites (including the go-to foundation of Jennifer Lawrence) and some of our expert editor picks.

-If you're looking for that incandescent, elusive dewy glow (and you're not looking to cover up the full skin), this foundation is for you.
-It's super watery meaning it blends like a dream and leaves a super thin veil of coverage that knocks back any unwanted pigmentation without masking the skin's natural nuances.
+If you're looking for that incandescent, elusive dewy glow (and you don't want to cover up the skin entirely), then this foundation is for you.
+It's super watery, meaning it blends like a dream.
+It also leaves a super thin veil of coverage that knocks back any unwanted pigmentation without masking the skin's natural nuances.

-Ideal for anyone who does their makeup on the go, this blendable, dual-ended foundation has a sponge on one end for flawless blending.
+This dual-ended foundation's ideal for anyone who does their makeup on the go.
+It's blendable and has a sponge on one end for flawless blending.
 It leaves the complexion looking matte but not chalky.

 This new addition to Laura Mercier's foundation offering is its longest wearing.
 With a medium to full buildable coverage that feels weightless, expect your complexion to look flawless all day with no need to re-apply.

-A favourite for many reasons, one of them being the great range of colours for many different skin tones.
-It's highly blendable and also lasts hours.
+This one's a favourite for many reasons.
+We love that there's a great range of colours for many different skin tones.
+It's also highly blendable and lasts for hours.
 What more could you ask for?

 One of the favourites in the beauty world is this all-rounder.
 It covers up any blemish but also provides great skincare protection thanks to its SPF.

-This is the actual foundation used by Dior poster girl (and Oscar-winning actress, by the way) Jennifer Lawrence.
+This is the actual foundation used by Dior poster girl (and Oscar-winning actress) Jennifer Lawrence.
 Oh, and she wears the shade Cameo, in case you were wondering.

 This is a lightweight formula, so if you're after for something heavier, then this isn't for you.
 However, if you've got dry skin and need something that's going to be blendable, you've met your match.

-A real makeup artist favourite, this comes in a good array of shades.
-Matthew Van Leeuwen told Byrdie, "The formula goes on so smooth, and the texture is matte and silky without being dull or chalky-looking.
+This makeup artist favourite comes in a good array of shades.
+Matthew Van Leeuwen told Byrdie, "The formula goes on so smooth and the texture is matte and silky without being dull or chalky-looking.
 It has a beautiful skin-like glow that I adore!
-The coverage is buildable, and it hides imperfections like a dream.
+The coverage is buildable and it hides imperfections like a dream.
 I usually apply it with a Beautyblender or a Shiseido foundation brush."